I know I’m Feeling Something

 Your food relationship is just like your relationships with people that way.
 However, developing a good understanding of your emotions regarding food can be surprisingly difficult to do.

 Listening to your emotions is not always as simple as listening to someone who is talking to you.
 Sometimes, it’s more like listening to someone whispering with their head under a pillow.
 The problem is that we aren’t often taught to listen to our emotions, or even to think about them very much.
 We can therefore tend to be kind of blind to them.
 Strong emotions can be easy to feel, but emotions come on a spectrum, with some of them being quite faint and hard to detect.

 And understanding the emotions you feel that are related to food is often made even more difficult by modern diet culture.
 This diet culture outright teaches people to deliberately cultivate ignorance of these emotions.
 It even teaches people to fight them, to suppress them.
-Growing up exposed to such a culture, it’s no wonder that we can often have a hard time listening to or understanding our emotions.
+Growing up in an environment steeped in this culture, it’s unsurprising that we might struggle at times to listen to and comprehend our emotions.
 It’s kind of frowned upon.

 However, just because you don’t listen to them doesn’t mean you stop experiencing them.
 Your body tries to communicate your emotions to you with different sensations and cues.
 But a lot of different feelings are associated with very similar sensations and cues.
 And that’s why listening to your feelings, really understanding them, requires you to develop certain skills.
 Fortunately, there are a number of tools out there that can help you develop them.